JKC-Codes/jkc-codes.github.io/site/Markup/posts/Creating Drafts In Eleventy.md

 ELEVENTY_ENV=development
 ```

-This is giving us a global variable "ELEVENTY_ENV" with the value "development" we can import into files later.
+This is gives us a global variable "ELEVENTY_ENV" with the value "development" we can import into files later.

 Finally, we need to prevent sending the `.env` file to the server so that it doesn't think it's in a development environment.
 Do this by adding your `.env` file to your `.gitignore` file (create one in your root folder if it doesn't exist):
 ```text